 Online Criminal Justice Degrees Guide: Programs and Career Paths

-An online criminal justice degree covers crime, law enforcement, corrections, the courts, and the legal system, combining legal theory, criminology, research methods, and practical skills.
-Accredited online programs deliver the same curriculum and degree titles as campus programs.
-Many law enforcement positions also require completion of a state-certified police academy and POST (Peace Officer Standards and Training) certification, which are separate from the academic degree.
+An online criminal justice degree studies crime, law enforcement, corrections, the courts, and the legal system, combining legal theory, criminology, research methods, and applied skills.
+Accredited online programs deliver the same curriculum and award the same degree titles as their campus counterparts.
+Many sworn law enforcement positions also require completion of a state-certified police academy and POST (Peace Officer Standards and Training) certification, which are separate from the academic degree.
+This guide walks through what you will study, the degree levels and concentrations available, what graduates earn, what programs cost, how accreditation works, and how to choose the right fit.

 Compare Online Criminal Justice Degrees